xet7/darkesthour/README.md

 [At this repo directory: Source](https://github.com/xet7/darkesthour/tree/main/Source).
 There is darkest-hour.c that works on all platforms.

 Some compilers at directory [Source/Archive](https://github.com/xet7/darkesthour/tree/main/Source/archive), some can be installed with
-`cd Source && make deps`.
+`make deps`.
+See Makefile.

+Building only Linux: `make linux`

+Building all: `make all`

-Binaries built mostly on Linux Mint x64, using crosscompilers.
-Linux binaries for arm64/s390x/ppc64el build on Linux servers donated to [Wekan Open Source kanban](https://wekan.github.io) project by CNCF/Linux Foundation, IBM LinuxOne Community Cloud and OpenPower MiniCloud.
+Binaries built mostly on Linux Mint x64, using compilers and crosscompilers.
+Linux binaries for arm64/s390x/ppc64el were built on Linux servers donated to [Wekan Open Source kanban](https://wekan.github.io) project by CNCF/Linux Foundation, IBM LinuxOne Community Cloud and OpenPower MiniCloud.